sfban/donor_analytics/README.md

    6) 6th record: invalid OTHER_ID (not empty)
    7) 7~9th record: calender years in order of 2016 2015 2017, other informations are same
    8) 10-11th record: donor and repeat donor with interger donation amount
-   9) 12-13th record: donor and repear donor(different name from 10th record) with float donation amount(same recipient, zip code and calender year as 10th)
+   9) 12-13th record: donor and repeat donor(different name from 10th record) with float donation amount(same recipient, zip code and calender year as 10th)
-   10) 14-15th record: donor and repear donor(different name from 10th record) with int donation amount(same recipient and zip code, different calender year)
+   10) 14-15th record: donor and repeat donor(different name from 10th record) with int donation amount(same recipient and zip code, different calender year)
-   11) 16-17th record: donor and repear donor(different name from 10th record) with int donation amount(same recipient and calender year, different zip code)
+   11) 16-17th record: donor and repeat donor(different name from 10th record) with int donation amount(same recipient and calender year, different zip code)
-   12) 18th record:              repear donor of 14-15th record with int donation amount(same recipient, zip code and calender year as 10th)
+   12) 18th record:              repeat donor of 14-15th record with int donation amount(same recipient, zip code and calender year as 10th)
-   13) 19-20th record: donor and repear donor(different name from 10th record) with int donation amount(same recipient, zip code and calender year as 10th)
+   13) 19-20th record: donor and repeat donor(different name from 10th record) with int donation amount(same recipient, zip code and calender year as 10th)
-   14) 21-22th record: donor and repear donor(different name from 10th record) with int donation amount(same recipient, zip code and calender year as 10th)
+   14) 21-22th record: donor and repeat donor(different name from 10th record) with int donation amount(same recipient, zip code and calender year as 10th)